gehtsnoch/tarot-shell/README.md

 -One Card Reading				-The Sword
 -The little Cross	    -The Big Five
--Leap of Faith				    -Leonardo or Ideal and Reality -astrologal Reading			-The Celtic Cross Spread -Relationship Spread
+-Leap of Faith				    -Leonardo or Ideal and Reality -astrological Reading			-The Celtic Cross Spread -Relationship Spread

 And as a special hack, if you are at the point where the script asks you, what it can do for you, just press 1 and it will fire up a card without more input.